-To achieve low levels of ambient-light spill onto projection surfaces, select light fixtures of a glare-free design with direct-light distribution only (no upward, incident light), and that have reflectors with cut-off or shielding angles in the direction of the screen(s).
-Recessed lights with non-reflective louvers, and suspended lights with sufficient side-shielding reflectors and non-reflective louvers are usually suitable.
+To reduce levels of ambient-light spill onto projection surfaces, select light fixtures of a glarefree design with direct-light distribution only (no upward, incident light), and that have reflectors with cut-off or shielding angles in the direction of the screen(s).
+Recessed lights with non-reflective louvers, and suspended lights with sufficient side-shielding reflectors and nonreflective louvers are usually suitable.
 Task lights and spotlights that are not turned off during projection must also have either internal cutters or external barn doors to enable illumination of people near the screen, while preventing direct light from falling on the screen.

-Near the projection screens, house lights, stage lights, and lectern spotlights must all be carefully positioned to avoid spill on the screen.
+Near the projection screens, house lights, stage lights, and lectern spotlights must all be carefully positioned to avoid spilling on the screen.
 Careful consideration must also be taken when placing spotlights so that the body of the spotlight does not impede a projector's beam.
 The vertical positioning of stage lights and lectern spotlights is often a difficult balance between sufficient light on the presenter's face and glare in their eyes.
 A commonly agreed balance is to position these lights between approximately 45 degrees and 60 degrees above horizontal from the presenter's eye line.

-If an AV control system is employed in a space, expect lighting control to be an integrated part of the system.
+If an AV control system is employed in the space, expect lighting control to be integrated into the system with a redundant wall switch.
 Exact lighting designs will be determined during the design process.